Reputation of William Shakespeare: Poetry

 Many English-language Modernist poets drew on Shakespeare's works, interpreting him in new ways.
 Ezra Pound, for instance, considered the Sonnets as a kind of apprentice work, with Shakespeare learning the art of poetry through writing them.
 He also declared the history plays to be the true English epic.
-In Tradition and the Individual Talent, T. S. Eliot wrote of Shakespeare's perceived genius, saying: "Some can absorb knowledge, the more tardy must sweat for it.
+In Tradition and the Individual Talent, T. S. Eliot wrote that "Some can absorb knowledge, the more tardy must sweat for it.
 Shakespeare acquired more essential history from Plutarch than most men could from the whole British Museum."
 Basil Bunting rewrote the sonnets as modernist poems by simply erasing all the words he considered unnecessary.
 Louis Zukofsky had read all of Shakespeare's works by the time he was eleven, and his Bottom: On Shakespeare (1947) is a book-length prose poem exploring the role of the eye in the plays.
 In its original printing, a second volume consisting of a setting of The Tempest by the poet's wife, Celia Zukofsky, was also included.

 21st century

-Shakespeare's reputation continued to have a positive influence on the film industry reception of his works being put into new film productions.
-For example, Joel Coen of the Coen Brothers directed a version of Macbeth.
+Shakespeare's reputation continues to have an influence on the film industry, with new versions of his works, such as The Tragedy of Macbeth (2021), directed by Joel Coen, being put into production.
+Regular performances of Shakespeare's plays continue to be held globally, with Shakespeare's works often appreciated by the younger generation of students, the liberal, progressive Gen Z. Critics continue to regard Shakespeare as the greatest playwright of the English language.
+Shakespeare's plays (especially A Midsummer Night's Dream, The Merchant of Venice and Julius Caesar) continue to be taught in numerous English-speaking schools globally, and have been translated into different languages.